UK tech experts · info@vividrepairs.co.uk

 The ASUS Prime 750W Gold delivers 100W more capacity than the Aerocool options while maintaining 80+ Gold efficiency and staying under £100.
 This extra capacity is genuine headroom for modern gaming systems: you can safely run an RTX 3070 Ti or RTX 4070 with higher clock speeds and overclocking margin.
 The fully modular design lets you disconnect every cable, and ASUS implements clear connector labelling to prevent mistakes during installation.
 The double ball bearing fan runs at lower speeds than sleeve bearing designs, extending fan lifespan and reducing noise.

 Build quality is noticeably higher than budget alternatives.
 The casing feels rigid, and internal components are visibly better soldered and spaced more carefully.
 ASUS includes a 10-year warranty on this unit, which is exceptional and signals confidence in its longevity.
 Cable routing is intuitive with flat modular cables that slot into connectors cleanly.
 The 2.3kg weight makes it portable for transport, though you won't be moving it frequently.
-Efficiency testing shows consistent 88-90% conversion across typical loads, meaning minimal wasted electricity and less heat in your case.
+Efficiency holds a consistent 88-90% conversion across typical loads, meaning minimal wasted electricity and less heat in your case.

 This suits builders stepping up to high-performance systems, content creators running sustained workloads, and anyone who wants premium warranty coverage.
 The 750W rating handles most gaming builds short of dual-GPU setups, and the gold efficiency keeps running costs low over years of use.
 It is the sweet spot between value and capability for most enthusiasts.